AlexCiceu/permission-manager/README.md

 In Postgres, we need a DB named `template_manager` as per the config above.

+## Hardcoded data
+Run `yarn prisma reset` to initialize the migration files (might be other command? not too sure) Run `yarn prisma db seed` to add the initial hardcoded data

 ## Running

 To run both client and server, from inside `./permission-mngr-server` you can run `yarn start` since scripts were set up in `package.json` to run those in parallel